Background pattern

 Adults:

-Take 1 tablet every 6-8 hours as needed.
-Do not take more than 3 grams (3 packets) in 24 hours.
+Take 1 sachet every 6-8 hours, as needed.
+Do not take more than 3 grams (3 sachets) in 24 hours.

-Patients with liver disease: consult your doctor before taking this medication.
+Patients with liver disease: before taking this medication, they must consult their doctor.

-You should take the amount of medication prescribed by your doctor with a minimum interval of 8 hours between each dose.
+They should take the amount of medication prescribed by their doctor with a minimum interval of 8 hours between each dose.

-You should not take more than 2 packets of paracetamol in 24 hours, divided into 2 doses.
+They should not take more than 2 sachets of paracetamol in 24 hours, divided into 2 doses.

-Patients with kidney disease: consult your doctor before taking this medication.
+Patients with kidney disease: before taking this medication, they must consult their doctor.

 Take a maximum of 500 milligrams per dose.